heutelbeck/sapl-demos/sapl-demo-axon/README.md

 * ```record FetchAllPatients () {};```: Standard Query [http://localhost:8080/api/patients](http://localhost:8080/api/patients).
 * ```record FetchPatient (String patientId) {};```: Standard Query [http://localhost:8080/api/patients/{id}](http://localhost:8080/api/patients/{id}).
 * ```record FetchPatient (String patientId) {};```: Subscription Query [http://localhost:8080/api/patients/{id}/stream](http://localhost:8080/api/patients/{id}/stream).

+In the demo, the following access rules are enforced on these queries:

+* For ```FetchPatient```:
+ - All doctors may see the complete medical record.
+ - All nurses working in the ward where the patient is hospitalised may see the complete medical record.
+ - All other authenticated users may access the medical record, but all except the first two letters of the ICD11 code and the diagnosis must be blackened and access to the record must be recorded in an event.
+ - Unauthenticated users may not access the document.